fnune/toastboard/NOTES.md

 Nope!
 However, I found that `RTC_RESET_HW_CAUSE_REG` points to a register `RTC_STATE1`, which I can access if I `#include "esp8266/rtc_register.h"`.
 This feels really hacky, but the code now compiles!

 Reboot reasons still show up as `Unspecified` and `Unexpected Reset`.
 Time to continue with the integration: mapping `esp_reset_reason_t` to `MfltResetReason` and passing it to the Memfault SDK.

+I built the mapper and passed it to `memfault_reboot_tracking_boot`, and everything compiles just fine, but the reboots in the app are still `Unspecified`.
+There's more integration steps to take, so I probably need to continue.